joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-04-06-left-handed-sister.md

   P(\text{lefty sister}\rvert\text{sister Mary, some guy}) = \sum_n P(\text{lefty sister}\rvert\text{sister Mary, some guy, family of}\ n)P(\text{family of}\ n\rvert\text{sister Mary, some guy})
 $$

+the first factor is straightforward, but not the second.

 <br>